 Low levels of metabolically active T3 hormone and thyroid hormone resistance can also cause hair loss in women.
-Adding a T3 medication can improve hypothyroid symptoms, quality of hair and stop hair loss.
+Adding a T3 medication and removing T3 thyroid conversion blockers can improve hypothyroid symptoms, quality of hair and stop hair loss.
 If hypothyroidism is properly treated the hair starts to regrow.

 In addition, some drugs including thyroid replacement medication Synthroid states excessive hair loss as one of many possible side effects.
 Surprisingly, many patients and doctors are unaware of this fact.

 However, optimal thyroid treatment doesn’t automatically guaranty that your hair problems will be solved.
 Main reason for that is other health conditions and imbalances that often come with thyroid disease.
 Below is a list of other contributing factors that also need to be considered and if necessary addressed: